pagkly/Zed/Investopedia4/Understanding the Jordanian Dinar (JOD).md

 The country of Jordan pegged their local currency to the U.S. dollar to create stability in their financial system.
 Typically, if a country's [[currency]](https://www.investopedia.com/terms/c/currency.asp) exchange rate fluctuates wildly, it's difficult to attract [[foreign investment]](https://www.investopedia.com/terms/f/foreign-investment.asp), and capital flows might leave the country in search of more stable investments.

 By pegging the dinar to the dollar, Jordan gets the benefit of a stable currency regime, meaning their local banks are likely to attract deposits.
-A stable currency also leads to increases in foreign direct investment into Jordan.
-By pegging to the dollar, however, the Jordanian central bank cannot try to affect the value of its currency on the open market in response to changing economic conditions such as a recession or overheated growth.
+A stable currency also leads to increases in foreign [[Direct Investment|direct investment]] into Jordan.
+By pegging to the dollar, however, the Jordanian central bank cannot try to affect the value of its currency on the open market in response to changing [[Economic Conditions|economic conditions]] such as a recession or overheated growth.
 Likewise, if the U.S. dollar gains or loses strength due to American economic circumstances, that can change the [[buying power]](https://www.investopedia.com/terms/b/buyingpower.asp) of the dinar even though the situation in the Jordanian economy may be quite different.

 ### Key Takeaways

--   The Jordanian Dinar - JOD - is the national currency of Jordan.
+-   The Jordanian Dinar - JOD - is the [[National Currency|national currency]] of Jordan.
 -   The dinar is pegged to the U.S. dollar at a rate of 0.7090 per one dollar.
 -   By pegging the dinar to the dollar, Jordan gets the benefit of a stable currency regime, meaning their local banks are likely to attract deposits.

 ## Real World Example of the Jordanian Dinar

 The JOD is pegged to the U.S. dollar at a fixed exchange rate of 0.7090 for every dollar.
 For example, let's say you were sending a wire transfer to Jordan and wanted to convert $1,000 to dinars.
 The exchange would result in 790 Jordanian dinars.
-Because it is pegged this exchange rate will persist over time, as opposed to [[currencies]](https://www.investopedia.com/articles/investing/092413/how-currency-works.asp) that float in the market and so change their exchange rate over time.
+Because it is pegged this exchange rate [[Will|will]] persist over time, as opposed to [[currencies]](https://www.investopedia.com/articles/investing/092413/how-currency-works.asp) that float in the market and so change their exchange rate over time.